ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

   * Number: 6

-  * Meaning: DNS Operator Policy
+  * Meaning: DNS Operator Policy.
+The code indicates that the request was filtered according to policy determined by the operator of the DNS server.

   * Applicability: Blocked, Forged

-  * Reference:  Filtered according to policy determined by the operator of the DNS server
+  * Reference:  This-Document

   * Change Controller: IETF